 I can often sense right away if they just came from a dramatic previous lesson.
 They are tense, or nervous, they feel bad for a kid who got majorly in trouble, or a couple girls are crying over a “look” someone gave someone else.

-It's important to know how they are feeling to figure out how best to teach them.
+Supporting students’ emotional development is a key benefit of proactive classroom management, as it helps foster a positive and supportive learning environment.
 If it’s absolutely necessary, take a moment to dive in and ask what happened, have a talk session, or a calm down mindful moment from whatever happened before.

 Then move along and get right into your normal routine.